 Lessons learnt after learning a new language, leaving school, living in Brazil for 3 years, starting with no friends, family or close connections (1968 – 1971)

 Having started with one connection who returned to England after my first week I was on my own.
 Total immersion ensued.
-New friends, new places, new customs and much more.
+New friends, new places, new customs and much, much more.

 On returning to England in 1971 the Brazilian Rules of Life were written.
 They are still fun and relevant today over 50 years on,